Degree Offered

 Nature of the Program

 The demand for basic and applied neuroscience researchers and clinicians continues to grow.
-The rigorous and interdisciplinary training that defines the BS program in Neuroscience prepares students to address a wide range of health and societal issues relating to brain function.
-Students graduating with the Neuroscience major at West Virginia University are uniquely prepared for admission into advanced degree programs in neuroscience, medicine, biomedical engineering, and biomedical sciences at WVU or other institutions.
+The rigorous and interdisciplinary training that defines the B.S.
+Program in Neuroscience prepares students to address a wide range of health and societal issues related to brain function.
+Students have the opportunity to learn directly from expert faculty in advanced, upper-level coursework across our Behavioral Neuroscience and Cellular, Molecular, & Systems Neuroscience categories.
+Graduates of the Neuroscience Program at West Virginia University are uniquely prepared for admission into advanced degree programs in neuroscience, medicine, biomedical engineering, and biomedical sciences at WVU or other institutions.
 These graduates also are prepared to serve in academic and technical positions in private industry, as well as the broader healthcare industry.

 Minors